lord-saumagen/DataObjectExtension/README.md

 ![PseudoCode_Map](./DOCS/PseudoCode_Map.png "Pseudo code map")

-The default compare function would tell you that the objects are not equal because they have neither a common name for one of the properties nor common types.
-But you know that the 'Validate' property on the current object can be compared with the 'IsValid' property on the 'other' object which holds either a 'true' or a 'false' string.
-You also know that the integer value of the 'NumberOfChars' property on the current object can be compared with the boolean property 'IsEmpty' on the 'other' object.
+The default IsEqualTo function would tell you that the objects are not equal, because they have neither a common name for one of the properties nor common types.
+But you might want to compare the 'Validate' property on the current object to the 'IsValid' property on the 'other' object, which holds either a 'true' or a 'false' string.
+You also might want to compare the integer value of the 'NumberOfChars' property on the current object to the boolean property 'IsEmpty' on the 'other' object.

 ![PseudoCode_MapRef](./DOCS/PseudoCode_MapRef.png "Pseudo code map with reference")

-In order to make that happen you have to use the **'Convert'** delegate on each **'Map'** object for these properties.
+In order to make that happen, you have to use the **'Convert'** delegate on each **'Map'** object for these properties.
 The **'Convert'** delegate gets the boxed value of the mapped property of the current object as input parameter.
 The function has to convert that value into the required target type before the value is returned.
 The returned value will than be used to calculate the hash on the current object.
 The **'Convert'** function for the first property would look like this:

 ```C#
 (boxedValue) => { return ((bool) boxedValue).ToString().ToLower();}